PAY RANGE: 8

 · learn to operate Airport communications and information systems equipment

-· learn to operate Airport security and identification system equipment
+· learn to operate Airport security and identification system equipment if required by work assignment

 · utilize a computer terminal